 About four kilometers east of the church in the village of Bredsättra is Kapelludden.
 Kapelludden is a popular excursion destination, with its fishing huts, ancient remains and rich bird life.

-St. Brita's/St. Birgitta's chapel
+St. Britta's/St. Birgitta's Chapel

 The chapel, which is now a ruin, was built sometime during the 1200th century.
 It is not known which saint was the titular saint of the chapel from the beginning.
 One theory is that when Saint Birgitta died in Rome in 1373, her remains must have been brought ashore at Kapelludden and then traveled on to Vadstena.
 Saint Birgitta became the chapel's patron saint at the end of the 1400th century.

-The stone cross
+the stone cross

 Between the chapel and the beach is a stone cross, roughly three meters high, with clover-shaped cross ends.
 There is a hole in one side of the center of the cross where a sacrificial pouch hung.
 The cross was probably erected at the same time as the chapel, in the 1200th century.